KeyanSong/431-2018/README.md

 Fall 2018 Materials for PQHS 431/CRSP 431/BIOL 431/ANAT 431/MPHP 431 (formerly EPBI 431) Section 1

-## The Syllabus

-The most recent draft of [the course syllabus](https://thomaselove.github.io/2018-431-syllabus/) is now available.

 ## This page is a work in progress.
 Please pardon the construction.

-This page will eventually serve as the front page for course materials in Section 1 of the 431 course.
+This page will serve as the front page for course materials in Section 1 of the 431 course.
 431 is the first part of a two-semester sequence (PQHS 431-432).
 We expect the page to fill out considerably before class begins on 2018-08-28.

+## The Syllabus

+The most recent draft of [the course syllabus](https://thomaselove.github.io/2018-431-syllabus/) is now available.

+## Course Notes

+The most recent draft of [the course notes](https://thomaselove.github.io/2018-431-book/) is now available.

 ## Contact Us